 Spring cleaning is a sham.
 You know why?
-Because no one has an epiphany every March and realizes that they could stand to do a little tidying up around the office.
+Because no one has an epiphany every April and realizes that they could stand to do a little tidying up around the office.
 Trust us, everyone.
-We’re professionals who have been doing office cleaning and commercial cleaning in Philadelphia for almost 50 years.
+We’re professionals who have been doing office cleaning and commercial cleaning in South Jersey/Philadelphia for almost 50 years.

 Cleaning should be on-going, regardless of the season.
 With that in mind, we know how hard it can be to motivate employees to do a great job AND keep a tidy workspace.
 So we thought we’d share a few ideas you can use to get your employees behind an office-wide cleanup initiative.